 Three cross sections (one each in Sections 9, 10, and 16) were constructed to show the overburden thickness and subsurface structure at the permit area.
 Cross section locations are shown in Figure 7-7.
 These cross sections are based on historical stratigraphic data for the Twowells Sandstone Tongue of the Dakota Sandstone through the Westwater Canyon Member of the Morrison Formation (referred to as "mini logs" on Figure 7-7).
 The data are contained in the 434 boreholes in the permit area; 155 of the boreholes have complete logs from the surface to the Westwater Canyon Member.
-Additionally, four new holes were drilled in 2007, three of which (S-2 through S-4) have complete logs from the surface to the Westwater Canyon Member of the Morrison Formation as shown in Figure 7-8.
-The fourth borehole (S-1) has logs only for the Brushy Basin and Westwater Canyon Members of the Morrison Formation.
+Additionally, four new holes were drilled in 2007, three of which (S-2 through S-4) have complete logs from the surface through the Westwater Canyon Member of the Morrison Formation as shown in Figure 7-8.
+Due to issues while drilling, the fourth borehole (S-1), was only logged from the top of the Brushy Basin Member through the Westwater Canyon Member of the Morrison Formation.